Turn the season’s bounty into a lifetime home for lucky birds or a unique object d’art to add whimsy and color for to outdoor spaces.

 Step 6 – Use sandpaper to smooth the exterior of the gourd and the entrance hole.

 Step 7 – You can use varnish, shellac, or paint on the outside of the gourd.
 If you’re using paint, choose an enamel or exterior latex paint and consider adding a primer first.
-Make sure that drainage holes remain open after painting.
+When painting your gourd birdhouse, make sure that drainage holes remain open after painting.

 Step 8 – Hang your gourd birdhouse and watch the birds come flocking to it.

-You can leave your birdhouse plain or decorate it with painted designs such as bird pictures, nature scenes, geometric patterns, monograms, holiday motifs, or favorite team mascots and colors.
-With proper care and occasional re-sealing, gourd birdhouses can last for years, giving you – and the birds – hours and hours of pleasure.
+If you’re not sure how to paint your gourd birdhouse, you can leave it plain or decorate it with painted designs such as bird pictures, nature scenes, geometric patterns, monograms, holiday motifs, or favorite team mascots and colors.
+With proper care and occasional re-sealing, gourd birdhouses can last for years, giving you–and the birds–hours and hours of pleasure.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.